-McGillivray Lake is only about 15-20 minutes away from Sun Peaks Resort and is the destination for numerous recreational activities at Sun Peaks in the spring, summer, fall and winter.
+McGillivray Lake is near Sun Peaks, is only about 6 km / 15-20 minutes away from Sun Peaks Resort and is the destination for numerous recreational activities at Sun Peaks in the spring, summer, fall and winter.
 It is about 2 km. long and quite shallow in most places, especially near the shoreline and islands where you have to watch out for fallen trees, rocks and branches rising quickly from the lake floor.

 It isn't the crystal clear alpine lake near Sun Peaks that many dream about, but it is a fairly high elevation lake (1,400 meters/4,600 feet) surrounded by wilderness and great views of nearby Tod Mountain.

-With an elevation climb of around 150 meters (500 feet) from nearby Sun Peaks Village, the trek to McGillivray Lake also provides for a fair workout for pretty much anyone and by many different means.
-And even though so many activities utilize the lake, it is typically very quiet and offers the chance to see all sorts of wildlife along the way.
+With an elevation climb of around 150 meters (490 feet) from nearby Sun Peaks Village, the trek to McGillivray Lake also provides for a fair workout for pretty much anyone and by many different means.
+And even though so many activities utilize the lake, it is typically very quiet and offers the chance to see all sorts of Sun Peaks area wildlife and animals along the way.

-We believe the lake also feeds the Sun Peaks/Whitecroft/McGillivray waterfall, located about a 20 minute drive down the main road from the village and a short hike in.
+We believe the lake also feeds the Little McGillivray Lake (just a short distance away) and then the Sun Peaks/Whitecroft/McGillivray waterfall, located about a 20 minute drive down the main road from the village and a short hike in.

 As with anywhere in the outdoors, please respect this beautiful location!
 Take only photos, leave only footprints, enjoy the memories.

-The gravel road to McGillivray Lake is covered in snow during the winter, and is not drive-able.
+The gravel Forest Services Road to McGillivray Lake is covered in snow during the winter, and is not driveable.
 But there are many other exciting ways to get out to explore the frozen lake:

 Showshoeing - Two of the five marked Sun Peaks snowshoe trails are out to/from the lake, where there is a rustic warming hut for snowshoers to rest and warm up, before beginning the return trip to the village.
 Both trails are about 3km each way but one is advanced and one is expert.
 Both can be reached by taking the Valley Intrepretative Trail or the Morrisey Ridge Trail from the village, which when combined, makes it about a 12 km. return trip from the village with a fair elevation change.